Table of Contents

 Causes of Rickets

 Vitamin D is required to absorb calcium from food.
-Lack of calcium and vitamin D or inability to absorb the same causes rickets.
+Lack of calcium and vitamin D or the inability to absorb the same causes rickets.

 Fish oil and fat and the egg yolk are highly rich in Vitamin D. In addition, some cereals, milk and fruit juices also contain Vitamin D.